Automated Safer Skies

 First :

-Emitting "own" real-time aviating techical information, all-around, within the specified range.
+Emitting "own" real-time aviating technical information, all-around, within the specified range.

 Second: